w3f/polkadot-wiki/docs/general/polkadot-uc.md

     signatures, intentions, etc.
 - **Social Decentralization:** Resilience is achieved by including many participants contributing to the system and coming to decisions through on-chain governance.
-Involving as many people as possible ensures resilience against spending becoming systemically misjudged, and appropriately direct wealth for spending treasury funds, salaries, and grants.
-Another crucial way of decentralizing the network is ensuring experts, that the maintenance of the system relies upon, are incentivized and recruited over time by the Polkadot network and not by organization within the Polkadot ecosystem.
+Involving as many people as possible ensures resilience against spending becoming systemically misjudged and appropriately directs wealth for spending treasury funds, salaries, and grants.
+Another crucial way of decentralizing the network is ensuring experts that the maintenance of the system relies upon are incentivized and recruited over time by the Polkadot network and not by organizations within the Polkadot ecosystem.
 There are important elements that can be improved by having many individuals involved, such as oraclisation and administrative affairs.

 ## So, Why Polkadot?

-Polkadot is not here for one specific application, but to provide a platform of means of deploying multiple applications within the same environment, and having those applications being able to utilize each other for the overall benefit of the users.
-Resiliency is about being able to adapt to changes in the world's alternatives of doing similar things or existential threats from organization that are not in-line with a trust-free world.
+Polkadot is not here for one specific application but to provide a platform of means of deploying multiple applications within the same environment, and having those applications be able to utilize each other for the overall benefit of the users.
+Resiliency is about being able to adapt to changes in the world's alternatives of doing similar things or existential threats from organizations that are not in line with a trust-free world.